 Psalm 143 – Hope for the Persecuted Soul

-The title of this Psalm is simply, A Psalm of David.
+The title of this psalm is simply A Psalm of David.
 It is another cry to God from a time of crisis and affliction because of David’s many enemies.
-It is numbered among the Seven Penitential Psalms – songs of confession and humility before God.
-It was a custom in the early church to sing these psalms on Ash Wednesday, the Wednesday before Easter.
-Psalm 143 does not seem to belong to this group as much as the others do (Psalms 6, 32, 38, 51, 102, and 130 are the others), but 143:2 is a strong and clear statement about the unrighteousness of mankind.
+It is numbered among the seven Penitential Psalms – songs of confession and humility before God.
+It was a custom in the early church to sing these psalms on Ash Wednesday, the Wednesday six weeks before Easter.
+Psalm 143 does not seem to belong to this group as much as the others do (Psalms 6, 32, 38, 51, 102, and 130), but 143:2 is a strong and clear statement about the unrighteousness of mankind.

 Hear my prayer, O LORD,